Speed and scale

 McKinsey People & Organizational performance

-Skill-based hiring is the next big idea.
+Skill-based hiring is the next big idea

+But the most skilled group - older employees - are often screened out.
 Even when inclusion was on everyone’s lips, older employees were not the focus.
 Now, with the return to performance, they’re pushed to the edge.

 If skills really mattered, older employees would be first in line.